DevExpress-Examples/maui-charts/CS/ChartViewExample/Readme.md

 This example allows you to get started with the ChartView component and explore its basic functionality.
 It demonstrates how to add data series to a chart, configure axes, specify the chart's elements (legend, series labels, and hints), and customize series appearance.

-1. Ensure you have installed [environment required for .NET MAUI development](https://docs.microsoft.com/en-gb/dotnet/maui/get-started/installation) and open the solution in Visual Studio 16.11 Preview 2.
+1. Install a [.NET MAUI development](https://docs.microsoft.com/en-gb/dotnet/maui/get-started/installation) environment and open the solution in Visual Studio 16.11 Preview 2.
-2. Get your free copy of DevExpress Xamarin.Forms and MAUI Controls at https://www.devexpress.com/xamarin-free.
+2. Download a free copy of DevExpress Xamarin.Forms and MAUI Controls from https://www.devexpress.com/xamarin-free.
 3. [Obtain your NuGet feed URL](http://docs.devexpress.com/GeneralInformation/116042/installation/install-devexpress-controls-using-nuget-packages/obtain-your-nuget-feed-url).
 4. Register the DevExpress NuGet feed as a package source.
 5. Restore all NuGet packages for the solution.